finbourne/lusid-sdk-java/sdk/docs/ConfigurationRecipeApi.md

 <a id="deleteConfigurationRecipe"></a>
 # **deleteConfigurationRecipe**
-> AnnulSingleStructuredDataResponse deleteConfigurationRecipe(scope, code)
+> AnnulSingleStructuredDataResponse deleteConfigurationRecipe(scope, code).execute();

 DeleteConfigurationRecipe: Delete a Configuration Recipe, assuming that it is present.

 Delete the specified Configuration Recipe from a single scope.
 The response will return either detail of the deleted item, or an explanation (failure) as to why this did not succeed.
 It is important to always check for any unsuccessful response.

 ### Example
 ```java